 To manage risks associated with future variability in cash flows and price risk attributable to purchases of natural gas, the Company enters into natural gas swap contracts to hedge prices for a designated percentage of its expected natural gas usage.
 Such contracts are designated as cash flow hedges.
 The contracts are carried at fair value with changes in fair value recognized in Accumulated Other Comprehensive Loss and resulting gain or loss reclassified into Cost of Sales concurrently with the recognition of the commodity consumed.
-The Company has hedged approximately 38% and 8% of its expected natural gas usage for the remainder of 2022 and first quarter of 2023, respectively.
+The Company has hedged approximately 40% and 44% of its expected natural gas usage for the remainder of 2022 and 2023, respectively.

-During the first six months of 2022 and 2021, there wereno amounts of ineffectiveness related to changes in the fair value of natural gas swap contracts.
-Additionally, there wereno amounts excluded from the measure of effectiveness.
+During the first nine months of 2022 and 2021, there wereno amounts of ineffectiveness related to changes in the fair value of natural gas swap contracts.
+Additionally, there were no amounts excluded from the measure of effectiveness.